Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-23-append-argument.md

 ---
-title: Append argument to a function in TypeScript
+title: Append argument to a function
 date: "2021-05-23"
-description: Today we discuss AppendArgument.
-I didn't have that example in production so not sure if it's practical at all.
-Anyway let's try to solve it 🚀
+description: Given the function and the type, include the type as the following argument in the list of function arguments
 labels:
   - typescript
-  - medium
 keywords:
   - typescript
   - challenges
   - append argument
-categories:
-  - typechallenge
-featured: /append-argument/step1-example-of-use.png
+image: /append-argument/step1-example-of-use.png
 ---

 ![Example of AppendArgument use](/append-argument/step1-example-of-use.png)